elunna/hackem/hackem_changelog.md

     - Wax golems have a small chance of death dropping a magic candle
     - Vulnerable to cold
 - (`) plastic golem
-    - Can drop credit cards and fake amulets.
+    - Can drop random plastic items.
 - (`) snow golem
 - (`) ruby golem
 - (`) diamond golem
 - (`) sapphire golem
 - (`) steel golem
     - Added vulnerability to acid
-    - Subject to the same rust vulnerability as iron golems (they are basically iron)
+    - Subject to the same rust vulnerability as iron golems
 - (`) crystal golem
     - Added reflection to the higher level golems.
     - Changes color every turn